pantos-io/research-ethrelay/README.md

 For that, clients continuously submit block headers of the target chain to the ETH Relay contract.
 For each block header that the contract receives, it performs a kind of light validation:
    1. Verify that the block's parent already exists within the contract.
-   2. Verify that the block's number is exactly incremented by one.
+   2. Verify that the block's number is exactly one higher than it's parent.
    3. Verify that the block's timestamp is correct.
    4. Verify that the block's gas limit is correct.